|

 Candidates must hold a bachelor’s degree (minimum of 3 years) in any life

 science-related subject.
-This could include degrees like:
+This could include degrees like: B.Sc.

 in Life Sciences